 Don’t hesitate to get in touch or to apply for a current opening below.

-Organization: Building Impact Reports to: Beth Jacobs, Chief of Staff Start date: January 2020 Location: Flexible Commitment: Part-Time
+Organization: Building Impact Reports to: Deneice McClary, Associate Start date: September 2020 Location: Flexible Commitment: Part-time (20-30 hours) or Full-time (40 hours)

 Building Impact works with forward-thinking philanthropists and change agents to catalyze systemic change around the most pressing social issues.
 Combining deep expertise in effective philanthropy, advocacy and political strategy, and personal development, we work with our clients to develop the knowledge, skills, and mindsets necessary to be effective change agents.
-While our starting point is unique with each client, all of our clients are seeking to leverage their capacity to transform a pressing issue – whether in education, healthcare, or housing.
+While our starting point is unique with each client, all of our clients seek to leverage their capacity to transform a pressing issue – whether in education, healthcare, or housing.
 Building Impact helps our clients have meaningful impact – providing ongoing strategic advising and coaching services, as well as tailored support relevant to the specific contexts and issues they face.
 Ultimately, we believe that by serving our clients and by bringing them together with one another, we can amplify their impact, transforming lives and the world for the better.